stephengold/jme3-utilities/README.md

 ## Acknowledgments

 Like most projects, the Jme3-utilities Project builds on the work of many who have gone before.
-I therefore acknowledge the following software developers:
+I therefore acknowledge the following artists and software developers:

 + Cris (aka "t0neg0d") for creating SkyDome (which provided both an inspiration and a starting point for SkyControl) and also for encouraging me to run with